doszilab/AIUPred/README.md

 ## <a name="install">How to install</a>

+Clone the repository: `git clone https://github.com/doszilab/AIUPred`

+Change the working directory to the downloaded folder

 <b>It is recommended to use a virtual environment</b>

 After the environment is ready install the required libraries: